 Public hearings and opportunities to participate in the planning process were broadly publicized.
 Despite this, there was very minimal participation in the meetings.
-Residents were also provided the opportunity to speak at each Board of Directors meeting when information about the plan was presented and no one chose to do so.
+Residents were also provided the opportunity to speak at each Board of Directors meeting when information about the plan was presented, yet no one chose to do so.

-Minutes summarizing the discussion during the virtual public hearing are located in the appendix.
+Minutes summarizing discussions from the virtual public hearings are located in the appendix.